 Once enrolled in this program, you will receive a minimum of $9.25 per month to help pay your internet bill.
 You must choose assistance for either phone or internet when you sign up – you can’t receive both.

-May also qualify if: You, or someone in your household, participate in one of the following assistance programs:
+You may also qualify if you, or someone in your household, participate in one of the following assistance programs: